altmattr/mq-magic/stem_club/facilitator.md

 ## 6 - Controlling Pi

 Images on the Pi blur easily if you move the camera so avoid that if you want good images.
+If all images turn out blurry, you may want to adjust your focal lens by twisting the lens on the camera module using the provided lens tool.

 The tiny images are the 8x8 images captured so we can show them on the sense-hat as a preview.